mrkjhsn/City-of-Scottsdale-Solicitations/README.md

 # City of Scottsdale Solicitations

-The Solicitations dataset displays guidlines for businesses to submit bids for specific projects the city is undertaking.
+The [Purchasing Solicitations](http://data.scottsdaleaz.gov/dataset/purchasingsolicitations)* dataset displays guidlines for businesses to submit bids for specific projects the city is undertaking.
 Some of these seem to be recurring, such as landscaping services, others seem to be one time expenditures.
 It's one of the least interesting datasets on the face of it, but I'm interested in what sorts of things I can spot.

 #### EDA
 + 994 solicitations have a date of '1900-01-01'(probably a proxy for no date).
 1996 seems to be the first year of normal looking dates.